StringerBell69/restaurantMarigel/IMPLEMENTATION_GUIDE.md

 # Implementation Guide

-This document provides guidance on implementing the remaining features of the Restaurant Marigel reservation system.
+This document provides guidance on implementing the remaining features of the Restaurant SABORES DE PORTUGAL reservation system.

 ## ✅ What's Already Implemented